dakotacsk/data-science-S2025/exercises_sequenced/d03-e-setup04-rstudio-shortcuts-assignment.md

 - Run the code, don’t display it, but show its results?

+echo=FALSE

 - Run the code, but don’t display it or its results?

+include=FALSE

 ### **q3** How do stop the code in a chunk from running once it has started?

+click pause.

 ### **q4** How do you show the “Document Outline” in RStudio?

 *Hint*: Try googling “rstudio document outline”

+idk how to do this in mac.

 <!-- include-exit-ticket -->